-(SPOILER ALERT for Frozen!
-If you haven’t seen it yet, A. Do you live in a(n ice) cave or something???!? and B. You should probably skip ahead to the next paragraph or go back to the main Nerdy Minds page & choose another article…) Of course if you have seen Disney’s newest Oscar and Academy Award winning blockbuster, Frozen, you know that this is no longer the case.
+Fast-forward to Frozen.
+If you haven’t seen it yet, do you live in a(n ice) cave or something???!?
+Of course if you have seen Disney’s Oscar and Academy Award winning blockbuster, Frozen, you know that this is no longer the case.
 Yet, is this the only movie in which we see a dramatic switch in the actions of a character we thought we as the audience knew?
 The answer is no. From The Emperor’s New Groove to Toy Story 3 and a handful of movies in between and after, we see this shift.
 The only reason the audience is so shocked during the big reveal of Frozen is that this great shift does not happen over time with a series of character building events, but instead it happens in one sentence.

 The fact is that Disney villains are all unique in their own way and in some cases even more complex than the main characters they take a backseat to.
 I would like to think that this attention to the character development of the villain is what has kept Disney on top for so long.
 I mean, Disney even took the time to make a movie based completely on a villain’s story to redemption with Wreck-It Ralph.